TonyStark-19/Zomato-Website-clone/README.md

 3. Collections of top trending places
 4. Popular localities section showcasing popular restaurant areas
 5. Footer with useful links and social media icons

-zomato-website-clone/
-├── images/                     # Contains all images used in the project ├── Zomato.css                  # Contains the main CSS file for styling ├── index.html                  # Main HTML file (Homepage) └── README.md                   # This README file